It’s a question we get asked a lot… What is the difference between SLES and DES?

 The main difference between School Leaver Employment Supports (SLES) and Disability Employment Supports – Open Employment (DES) is how ready someone is to enter the employment world.

-SLES is funded through the NDIS.
-It is designed to provide supports to eligible school leavers who have aspirations to work in open employment, but aren’t ready to engage with a DES service yet.
-SLES participants receive intensive support each week in both a group and one on one setting.
+SLES is funded through the NDIS, and needs to be included in a person’s plan.
+It is designed to provide supports to eligible students and school leavers who have aspirations to work in open employment, but aren’t ready to engage with a DES service yet.
+SLES NDIS participants receive intensive support each week both one on one and in a group setting.
 Some of the things SLES helps with is:

-- understanding what it means to have a job
+- Understanding what it means to have a job and employment goals

-Some of the things provided by Barkuma’s DES service is;
+Some of the things provided by Barkuma’s DES service are;

 - Organising work skill assessments to determine barriers and build individualised support plans

 - On-the-job support and training when a participant gets a job to help them learn the job